The Dancer (2016 film)

 The Dancer (La Danseuse) is a 2016 biographical historical drama film about dancer Loie Fuller, directed by Stéphanie Di Giusto from a screenplay she co-wrote with Sarah Thiebaud and Thomas Bidegain, based on the novel Loïe Fuller: Danseuse de la Belle Époque by Giovanni Lista.
 The film stars Soko, Gaspard Ulliel, Mélanie Thierry, Lily-Rose Depp, François Damiens, Louis-Do de Lencquesaing and Denis Ménochet.
 The film is a co-production between France, Belgium and Czech Republic.

 The film made its world premiere in the Un Certain Regard section of the 2016 Cannes Film Festival.
 It was released theatrically on 28 September 2016 in France by Wild Bunch and in Belgium by Lumière, and on 19 January 2017 in the Czech Republic by Film Distribution Artcam.

+Plot

+After the death of her gold prospector father, 25-year-old Marie-Louise leaves her life in the American West to join her mother in New York and pursue her heart's dream - becoming an actress.
+There was nothing in her background to prepare Louise Fuller to become the toast of the Folies Bergère in Paris and stages across the world.

+Then she created the 'Serpentine Dance’ in 1887.

+One night on stage, becoming tangled in her long dress, she avoids falling by spinning her costume fabric into a graceful, magical gesture: thus the "Serpentine Dance" is born.

+The audience - shocked, then overwhelmed - calls out for more.

+Marie-Louise has become Loïe Fuller.
+She embarks on a new, hectic life, leaving New York, where imitators try to steal her radical innovations, for Paris.

+At the Folies Bergère, she dazzles the capital, and illustrious admirers fall at her feet.
+Toulouse Lautrec, the Lumière Brothers, Rodin, are among the many artists Loïe works with and inspires as her acclaim and renown grows.
+Becoming the 'Electric Fairy' becomes an icon, the blazing symbol for a generation of artists.